 A Sweet PEA is a Peer health Educator and Advocate.
-Selected via application to Rosie Lewis, board-certified adult nurse practioner, at the Harley Health Center, PEAs are a diverse group of students with a primary goal of educating Sweet Briar students and advocating healthy lifestyles.
+Selected via application to Rosie Lewis, board-certified adult nurse practioner, at the Harley Health and Wellness Center, PEAs are a diverse group of students with a primary goal of educating Sweet Briar students and advocating healthy lifestyles.
 Sweet PEAs put on monthly events to address a plethora of topics covering physical, mental, emotional and sexual health, as well as preventative measures against chronic illness.

-As a direct extension of the Health Center, Sweet PEAs work closely with Rosie to provide accurate and up-to-date information for our students.
+As a direct extension of the Health and Wellness Center, Sweet PEAs work closely with Rosie to provide accurate and up-to-date information for our students.
 Although student-run, Sweet PEAs is an organization under the Health Center, and is not considered a club.
 Peer health educators arrive on the Sweet Briar campus early before the school year begins to be trained by Rosie in handling confidential situations and conflict resolution.
 PEAs are also briefed on the topics they plan to address for the year, such as STDs and breast cancer.